Registration Deadline: November 1, 2023

 - Approved students:

-- When prompted, respond ‘Yes’ to the question if you have been approved for a fee waiver and enter the Fee Waiver Discount Code.
-The code will automatically waive the exam fees.
+- When prompted, respond ‘Yes’ to the question if you have been approved for a fee waiver and enter the Fee Discount Code.
+The code will automatically trigger a reduction in the exam fees.

 - Code usage will be verified by APTS